 Operational metadata tracks all the information related to the flow of data throughout its lifecycle.
-This includes information about the data source, data transformations, lineage, and logs of ETL jobs.
+This includes information about the data source, data transformations, lineage, and logs of ETL and orchestration jobs.

 Business metadata is a glossary of terms/definitions that helps business users understand a particular data asset.